Skip to main content

 Research synthesisLow evidenceModerate effect6 studies · 6 beneficial · 0 neutral · 0 harmful

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-The evidence base is small (only 6 studies) — conclusions should be considered preliminary.
-Only one RCT in humans (n=12) was identified; the remainder are in vitro or animal studies, which limits generalizability to human populations.
-Doses and forms were not consistently reported across studies.
+Evidence base is small (only 6 studies) — conclusions should be considered preliminary.
+Most studies are in vitro or animal models; only one small human RCT (n=12) supports the anti-inflammatory effect in humans, and many studies lack clear dose or form reporting.

 7 of 7 papers